jpotts/alfresco-developer-series/maven-sdk/tutorial/tutorial.md

 The nice thing about using one of these tier-specific archetypes is that it is a smaller, more simplified project structure.
 One downside is that these projects lack the "integration-tests" module.
 You can add it, but it won't be there initially.

-Even when developing both a repository tier AMP and a Share tier AMP, some developers like having two independent projects.
-They can be versioned independently and they can be run on separate embedded Tomcat servers.
-Your repository tier project will start on port 8080 while your Share tier project will start on port 8081.
-This is particularly handy when you are doing a lot of Share changes because Share restarts are faster than restarting the entire repository.
-Using a hot-reload tool like JRebel makes this less of an issue.
+Even when developing both a repository tier AMP and a Share tier AMP, some developers like having two independent projects that can be versioned independently.

 Creating Projects from Within Eclipse
 =====================================